srknzl/bigdecimal.js/README.md

 [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) based BigDecimal(arbitrary precision floats) implementation for Node.js.
 This implementation is based on java BigDecimal class.
 Like java BigDecimal class, it uses big integers internally.
 This implementation is faster than popular big decimal libraries.
-See [benchmarks section](https://github.com/srknzl/bigdecimal.js#running-benchmarks) for comparison.
+See [benchmarks results part below](https://github.com/srknzl/bigdecimal.js#benchmark-results) for comparison.

 **Note: This release is a preview release, and the package is currently in active development.
 API can change in the near future.
 I appreciate your feedback, thanks.**